Waikanae: Geography

+The area surrounding the town is notable for its beach, the Waikanae River estuary and Kapiti Island, which lies 4 km offshore in the Tasman Sea.
+Waikanae Beach is approximately 2.4 km long from the Waikanae River estuary to the Waimeha Stream.
+The eastern section of the Kapiti Marine Reserve lies between Kapiti Island and Waikanae Beach, and adjoins the Waikanae Estuary Scientific Reserve.
+Whales and Hector's dolphins are sometimes spotted on their migration routes through the narrow corridor.

-The waters between Waikanae Beach and Kapiti Island comprise the Kapiti Marine Reserve, with whales and Hector's dolphins sometimes spotted on their migration routes through the narrow corridor.
-Inland, behind Waikanae, are the bush clad Hemi Matenga Reserve, the Tararua Ranges and the Akatarawa Valley, home to a conservation park, Staglands Wildlife Reserve & Cafe.
+Inland, to the east of Waikanae are the bush clad Hemi Matenga Reserve, the Tararua Ranges and the Akatarawa Valley, home to a conservation park, Staglands Wildlife Reserve & Cafe.
 A road through the valley over the Akatarawa Saddle provides a link with the Hutt Valley via Reikorangi and Cloustonville.
 The headwaters of the Waikanae River form where a number of streams converge in the inland Reikorangi Basin.
 From here the river runs through a gap in the foothills, across the coastal plain and sand dunes to the sea.

-Prior to human settlement the Waikanae coastal plain comprised wetlands divided by a complex pattern of natural waterways and kohekohe wooded regions.
-Wetlands remain a diminishing feature of the region but the development of numerous private gardens has led to Waikanae having one of the highest levels of water consumption per head of population in New Zealand.
-The community draws its water from the single source of the Waikanae River, and seasonal shortages during the warmer months of the year constitute a growing problem for the area.

 Climate

 The Tararua Range provides shelter for Waikanae from the south and east, as does Kapiti Island from the west.
-The area accordingly escapes the heavy winds and storms of the neighboring Cook Strait region.
+The area accordingly escapes the heavy winds and storms of the neighbouring Cook Strait region.
 The shallow depths of Waikanae Beach produces a higher water temperature than the steeper coastlines of Wellington harbour to the south.
 The prevailing wind blows from the north-west, which drives rain-clouds inland to the ranges and results in high rainfalls during the winter and spring.